Artifacts at the End of a DecadeFebruary 2021 – December 5, 2021

 More than fifty people replied, “Yes,” and two years later the project was completed.
 Artifacts at the End of a Decade is the result — an unbound artists’ book whose “pages” consist of 44 unique pieces of photography, ceramics, fiber, print, clothing, painting, and drawing, contributed by artists including Martha Rosler, Fab 5 Freddy, Laurie Anderson, Sol LeWitt, Michelle Stuart, John Ashbery, Robert Wilson, Lucinda Childs, and Robert Kushner, among many others.

-Co-curated from the UMCA collection by Jessica Scott, 2021 MFA Studio Arts candidate, and Jill Hughes, 2021 MA Art History candidate, Artifacts at the End of a Decade will be exhibited in its entirety for the first time since 1989.
+Co-curated from the UMCA collection by Jessica Scott, 2021 MFA Studio Arts, and Jill Hughes, 2021 MA Art History, Artifacts at the End of a Decade is presented in its entirety for the first time since 1989.

 Check back for the latest information about our visitors hours.